Bahubali: Renunciation

 After the fight, Bahubali was filled with disgust at the world and developed a desire for renunciation.
-Bahubali abandoned all possessions-kingdom, clothes, ornaments-to become a monk and began meditating with great resolve to attain omniscience (Kevala Gyana).
+Bahubali abandoned all possessions—kingdom, clothes, ornaments—to become a monk, and began meditating with great resolve to attain omniscience (kevala jnana).

-He nanda is said to have meditated motionless in a standing posture (kayotsarga) for a year, during which time climbing plants grew around his legs.
+He is said to have meditated motionless in a standing posture (kayotsarga) for a year, during which time climbing plants grew around his legs.
 However, he was adamant and continued his practice unmindful of the vines, ants, and dust that enveloped his body.
-According to Jain text Ādi purāṇa, on the last day of Bahubali's one year long fast, Bharata came in all humility to Bahubali and worshiped him with veneration and respect.
+According to the Jain text Ādi purāṇa, on the last day of Bahubali's one year long fast, Bharata came in all humility to Bahubali and worshipped him with veneration and respect.
 A painful regret that he had been the cause of his elder brother's humiliation had been disturbing Bahubali's meditation; this was dispersed when Bharata worshipped him.
-Bahubali was then able to destroy the four kinds of inimical karmas, including the knowledge obscuring karma, and he attained omniscience (kevala gyana).
+Bahubali was then able to destroy the four kinds of inimical karmas, including the knowledge obscuring karma, and he attained omniscience (kevala jnana).
 He was now revered as an omniscient being (Kevali).
-Bahubali finally attained liberation (moksha) at Mount Kailasa and became a pure, liberated soul (siddha).
+Bahubali finally attained liberation (moksha) at Mount Kailasha and became a pure, liberated soul (siddha).
 As per texts, he was one of the first Digambara monks to have attained moksha in the present half-cycle of time.(Avasarpiṇī).

 Statues

+Karnataka

 There are five monolithic statues of Bahubali measuring more than 6 m (20 feet) in height in Karnataka: